 Markets are moving faster than planning cycles.
 Customer demand shifts weekly, competitors iterate in real time, and regulatory environments evolve without notice.
-In 2026, the companies that win will be the ones that can ingest and act on real-time external data, web data, competitor signals, and market indicators without delay.
+In 2026, the companies that win will be the ones that can extract and act on real-time data, competitor signals, and market indicators without delay.

 As data needs expand, should you scale an internal data extraction team or transition to a specialized managed service?